cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

 Tutorial 4 Python: Generating code and simulation
 =================================================

-Getting started:  If you're reading this it's presumed that you're already comfortable with the deserlialisation and debugging functionality available in the libCellML library, and with the TODO
+This tutorial assumes that you are comfortable with:

+ - interacting with a model and its entities using the API (see :ref:`Tutorial 3<tutorial3_py>`)
+ - using the Generator functionality to output files in C or Python (see :ref:`Tutorial 3<tutorial3_py>`)

 By the end of this tutorial you will be able to: